+Thus, for random additive perturbations with absolutely continuous noise, vanishing Lyapunov exponents force the derivatives of the underlying deterministic map to preserve a common projective probability measure.

+We apply this rigidity mechanism to two fundamental classes of conservative dynamical systems: billiards in convex tables and generalized standard maps.
+For random additive perturbations of convex billiards, we prove that the Lyapunov exponents vanish almost everywhere precisely if and only if the table is a geodesic disk.
+For random additive perturbations of generalized standard maps, they vanish almost everywhere if and only if the potential is constant.

 We begin with billiards on surfaces of constant curvature.
-Let $S$ be a Riemannian surface of constant curvature, and let $D\subset S$ be a strictly convex domain whose boundary $\partial D$ is a $C^2$ simple closed curve with positive geodesic curvature.
-We refer to such a domain $D$ as a \emph{convex table}.
-A billiard in $D$ describes the motion of a point particle traveling along geodesics of $S$ inside $D$ and undergoing elastic reflections at $\partial D$.
+Let $S$ be one of the standard Riemannian surfaces of constant curvature: the Euclidean plane, the sphere, or the hyperbolic plane.
+Let $D\subset S$ be a strictly convex domain whose boundary $\partial D$ is a $C^2$ simple closed curve of positive geodesic curvature and unit length.
+We refer to such a domain $D$ as a convex table.
+A billiard in $D$ describes the motion of a point particle travelling along geodesics of $S$ inside $D$ and undergoing elastic reflections at $\partial D$.